jsuarezv/jsuarezv.github.io/_pages/about.md

 In the past, I was co-Principal Investigator of the IGNNITION project (H2020 NGI POINTER), and main organizer of the Graph Neural Networking challenge, an international competition co-organized with the ITU (United Nations).

 The following is a non-exhaustive list of my research interests:
-- Machine Learning applied to communication networks
+- AI/ML applied to communication networks
-- Network Planning and Operations
 - Network Digital Twins
+- Mobile Network Planning and Operations
-- Traffic Monitoring and Analysis
+- Network Monitoring and Analysis
+- Generative AI
 - Graph-based Deep Learning / Geometric Deep Learning
 - Deep Reinforcement Learning